NarekMosisian/unix-storage-manager-cli/README.md

 ## Features

 ### -> New in Version 3.2.0 <-

 The following additions are brand‑new since the previous release while keeping all legacy functionality intact:

-- **Delete‑History Viewer:** A new *Delete History* menu item shows every application MSM has removed, with timestamps.
+- **Delete‑History Viewer:** A new *Delete History* menu item shows every application the tool removed, with timestamps.
 - **Optimized ↔ Full sudo Scans:** Choose between a lightning‑fast mount‑aware search or an exhaustive full‑disk crawl; your preference is remembered.
-- **User‑Scope Linux Support:** MSM now scans `~/.local/share/applications` so apps installed just for your user account are included.
+- **User‑Scope Linux Support:** Scans `~/.local/share/applications` so apps installed just for your user account are included.
 - **Strict Bash Mode:** All scripts execute with `set -euo pipefail` and a safe `IFS` to catch silent failures early.
-- **Smarter Homebrew Uninstall:** If a formula refuses to uninstall, MSM automatically retries using `brew uninstall --ignore-dependencies`.
+- **Smarter Homebrew Uninstall:** If a formula refuses to uninstall, the tool retries using `brew uninstall --ignore-dependencies`.
-- **Richer Logging & Sudo Handling:** Deletions are timestamped for the history viewer and the sudo prompt now allows three attempts before safely returning to the menu.
+- **Richer Logging & Sudo Handling:** Deletions are timestamped for the history viewer and the sudo prompt allows three attempts before safely returning to the menu.

 - **Enhanced Logging & Progress Feedback:**
-  - Detailed logs (stored in `mac_storage_manager.log`) are generated throughout the operation.
+  - Detailed logs (stored in `unix_storage_manager.log`) are generated throughout the operation.
-  - Advanced error handling is provided via interactive whiptail dialogs and extensive logging.
+  - Advanced error handling is provided via interactive `whiptail` dialogs and extensive logging.

 - **Interactive Application Deletion:**
   - Applications are listed with calculated sizes (including Homebrew formulas and casks).